NageshEranki/rat_maze/README.md

 ## Known Failure modes

-1. Multiple points of entry
-2. No exit at bottom right corner
+1. No exit at bottom right corner
-3. No solution
+2. No solution